mambroset/COverlap-a-Fiji-co-localization-toolset/README.md

 3. The manual drawing of ROIs for all images in the batch followed by the automatic segmentation and 3D colocalization of the 2 nuclear markers.
 4. A reviewing step, where results and segmentations/colocalization masks can be verified, and corrections applied if needed (ROI adjustment, z-stack reslicing, volume estimation correction), with appropriate documentation of any such correction.

-## Advantages:

-- Separation of manual and automatized steps

 ## Installation
 1. If not already done, download and install FIJI/ImageJ from https://imagej.net/software/fiji/downloads , following instructions
 2. Download the toolset from INSERT LINK HERE